dstiliadis/tutorial/Instructions.md

 kubectl describe gateway
 ```

-Go to https now ..At least we removed the cardinal sin ..
+You can now reach the application at https://<your gateway IP>/productpage
+Note, that your browser will not trust the private CA unless if you explicitly
+allow it.

 ## Basic Traffic Management

-12. Traffic Management
-13. First we need to define the subsets (ie the available versions).
-This is done here:
+First we need to create the destination rules.
+This configures mTLS for all
+services and it also defines the subsets that can be used by the routing
+rules to route traffic to different versions of the applicaiton.

 ```
 kubectl apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml
 ```
-Try the service .. everything should work ..

-15. Virtual services .. capture the end points
+We can now create virtual services that will determine that all reviews
+will be routed to a specific version of the application.
 ```
 kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml
 ```

 Apply this service ..
-All reviews will be routed to v1 ..  no more stars in the picture
+All reviews will be routed to v1.
+If you reload the
+product page you will notice that there are no ratings (ie stars) in the page.

+We will now apply a different routing rule that will allow only a specific
+user to access the reviews version 2.
+This is an easy demo, but note that
+it is completely insecure.
+It works, because the applications are populating
+the end-user header in their traffic to other applications.
+This is not
+verified by anyone.

 ```
 kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
 ```

-What this means is essentially that the user-identity is an http header .. make sure to mention that.
+Login in the application as user jason (no password) and you should see the
+rating again.

 ## Circuit Breaking
 Start a simple server and corresponding service